juju bootstrap command to create a controller (and 'default' model)

 assigned based on the cloud and region.

-Below, all machines in the LXD controller's models will have at least 4GiB of memory:
+Below, all machines (including the controller) in the LXD controller's models will have at least 4GiB of memory:

 This example shows how to request at least 4GiB of memory and two CPUs for an AWS controller: